lemonade-sdk/infinity-arcade/README.md

 - Submit pull requests for improvements.
 - Share interesting game prompts and results.

-## License
+## License and Attribution

 This project is licensed under the [MIT license](./LICENSE).
+It was built with Python with ❤️ for the gaming and LLM communities.
+It is built on the shoulders of many great open source tools, including llama.cpp, Hugging Face Hub, and OpenAI API.

+Most of the code for this project was generated by Claude Sonnet 4.

 ## Maintainer

 This project is maintained by @jeremyfowers.

-## Notice

-Most of the code for this project was generated by AI.

 <!--Copyright (c) 2025 AMD-->